Things to Do In Oahu, Hawaii with Kids

 All in all, everyone concluded that Hawaii makes a great family reunion vacation spot.
 Oahu, though crowded, can not be faulted for having many, many options of things to do.
 Here’s how we spent our time.
 And thank you to my sister for the write up!

 We had a blast surfing!
 The big shops on Waikiki want to charge upwards of $135 per hour per person.
-Instead, we went to the beach an walked a few blocks from the parking and went to Hawaiian Oceans Waikiki.
+Instead, we went to the beach and walked a few blocks from the parking, and went to Hawaiian Oceans Waikiki.
 You’ll see the stand with the surfboards on the beach.
 Ask for instructors Kevin and Sparky.
 They were great with the kids!
 We were able to get in the water and help the kids surf with them and they charged us $40 per kid and the adults rent extra boards for $10 per board.

-Go to Hanama Bay for snorkeling.
+Go to Hanauma Bay for snorkeling.
 The lot gets full, so go early or check back in the afternoon if they are full.
-Bring snorking gear or rent it there.
+Bring snorkeling gear or rent it there.
 It takes about 45 min. to watch a short film and walk down to the site, or take a tram.
 The fish and reef are so close to the shore that you can just take goggles and swim near the reef to see the fish.
-The coral reef fish are surprising huge as Hanama Bay was a Volcanic crater that collapsed and was covered by ocean.
+The coral reef fish are surprisingly huge as Hanauma Bay was a Volcanic crater that collapsed and was covered by the ocean.
 You will need to watch a video first on nature conservation so allow at least an extra half hour of time before you are allowed on the beach.
 There is a tram for a small fee to take you directly down the steep slope to the beach, but we were fine walking both ways.

 We had fun fishing.
 Be sure to take Dramamine if you get seasick!
 They provide a small lunch and bait.

 P.S.
 Don’t bring bananas on the boat, as it is bad luck!